jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 You aren’t an adult if you can’t or won’t make plans for the future.

 The future is coming, whether you’re ready for it or not.
-Part of being an adult is not being "surprised" by something that is HIGHLY predictable.
+Part of being an adult is not being “surprised” by something that is HIGHLY predictable.

 If your bills are late but you always call off work, you are not preparing for the future.